aadel112/googoose/README.md

 </script>
 ```

-This will render the page this is included on to a word document, and force download.
-The default action is to use the data download attribute, which has limited support at this time, specifically, it's not supported by IE at all.
-This axtion can be overridden.

-The content that is rendered to a Word doc will need to be wrapped in a div with tje classname googoose, by default.
+The content that is rendered to a Word doc will need to be wrapped in a div with the classname googoose-wrapper, by default.

 ``` html
 <div class="googoose-wrapper"></div>